 - 4.7.1.
-The quorum for meetings of the Board will be at least 7 members, including: - a) Either the Chief Executive or the Chief Finance Officer - b) Either the Chief Medical Officer or the Chief Nursing Officer - c) At least two independent non-executive members (including the Chair or Deputy Chair) - d) At least one Partner Member - 4.7.2.
-For the sake of clarity: - a) No person can act in more than one capacity when determining the quorum.

-- b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest, shall no longer count towards the quorum. - c) A nominated deputy permitted in accordance with Standing Order4.5 will count towards quorum for meetings of the Board. - 4.7.3.
+The quorum for meetings of the board will be at least 75% of its members, including: - a) Either the Chief Executive or the Director of Finance - b) Either The Medical Director or the Director of Nursing - c) At least one independent member (i.e. the Chair or Nonexecutive member) - d) At least one Partner Member - 4.7.2.
+For the sake of clarity: - No person can act in more than one capacity when determining the quorum. - b) An individual who has been disqualified from participating in a discussion on any matter and/or from voting on any motion by reason of a declaration of a conflict of interest, shall no longer count towards the quorum. - 4.7.3.
 For all committees and sub-committees, the details of the quorum for these meetings and status of deputies are set out in the appropriate terms of reference.